10/13/15

 JUMP TO RECIPE

 Y’all, I cooked a feast yesterday.
 A flippin’ feast.
 I made hamburger steaks with rice and onion gravy.
 I made biscuits.
 I made squash casserole.
 I baked sweet potatoes.
-And I made cucumber salad.
+And I made my chocolate sheet cake.

 But I couldn’t tell you anything about any of it.